SoundScapeRenderer/ssr/doc/manual/renderers.rst

 Please bear with us.
 We are going to take care of this soon.

 ..
-[Spors2011] S. Spors, V. Kuscher, and J. Ahrens.
+[Spors2011] Sascha Spors, Vincent Kuscher, and Jens Ahrens.
 Efficient Realization of Model-Based Rendering for 2.5-dimensional Near-Field Compensated Higher Order Ambisonics.
 In IEEE WASPAA, New Paltz, NY, USA, 2011.

 .. _genren: